K0rmir/boardgameapi/README.md

-# Board Game API
+# boardapi

 #### This API stores the data of over 21,000 board games.

-In order to successfully retrieve data, an API key is required.
+In order to successfully use boardapi, an API key is required.
 This should be included in the header of every requests.

+You can register for a key, as well find the documentation and support at [boardapi.dev](https://boardapi.kormir.dev/).
+Please note this site is currently under development and is subject to change.

 Requests are limited to 50 per each 15 minute window.